Fall 2017 GBT Observer Training Workshop

-The workshop will begin on the morning of Monday, May 15 and end on the afternoon of Friday, May 19, 2017.
-Attendees should plan on arriving in Green Bank on Sunday, May 14 and departing by Saturday, May 20 in order participate fully in all workshop activities.
+The workshop will begin on the morning of Monday, September 18 and end after lunch on Friday, September 22, 2017.
+Attendees should plan on arriving in Green Bank on Sunday, September 21 and departing by Saturday, September 23 in order participate fully in all workshop activities.

 Travel, Lodging, and Meals